AndrewTedesco/ifarith-compiler-AT/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+Answer:
+We generally found the compiler code quite interesting, just by the nature of what it is trying to accomplish and the fact that it is written in racket, a functional programming language.
+We also learned that console commands for compiling and linking programs can be quite finicky at times.
+We had problems in the beginning with building the test programs on linux but eventually figured it out (see compilation-procedure.txt), so this was probably the most difficult part of the project.
+Another thing we learned from doing question 5 is that when something breaks and the compiler is potentially at fault, it is very difficult to think of what the problem could be.